© 2024 Melanie White

 It’s your inner critic.

 The way forward is to watch your thoughts and start reframing those sentences so you can turn your lack mentality into a mindset of adequacy, or even, abundance.

 Hire a coach to help you if you find yourself falling into a hole.

 I am working with clients on this right now and at times it’s hard for them but boy, have I seen some transformative thinking and feelings as a result of doing the work!

-Reframing is simple, not easy, but it’s extremely powerful and the effect is long lasting.
+Reframing is simple, and not easy, but it’s extremely powerful and the effect is long-lasting.